primatejs/primate/docs/guide/configuration.md

 ### Path options

-Locations of standard directories for different aspects of Primate.
+Locations of Primate standard directories.
 If any of these paths are relative, they will be relative to project root.

 ### paths.build

 Default `"build"`

-The directory where your app's server and client files are created and served from.
+The directory where server and client files are created and served from.

 ### paths.components